dell/csm-docs/content/docs/deployment/csmoperator/drivers/_index.md

 You can edit these manifests and install the driver using the `OperatorHub` UI.

 ### Verifying the driver installation
-Once the driver `Custom Resource (CR)` is created, you can verify the installation as mentioned below
+Once the driver `Custom Resource (CR)` is created, you can verify the installation as follows

 *  Check if ContainerStorageModule CR is created successfully using the command below:
     ```bash